JetBrains/kotlin-web-site/docs/reference/using-gradle.md

 ## Project Layout

-In the project, Kotlin sources should be located under a common root folder named *kotlin* which is also the root to the *java* folder for Java sources
+Kotlin sources should be located in a separate directory *kotlin* which is located at the same level as the *java* directory for Java sources:

 project
-  - main (root)
+>  - main (root)
-    - kotlin
+>>    - kotlin
-    - java
+>>    - java

 ## Configuring Dependencies

-You need to add dependencies on kotlin-gradle-plugin and Kotlin standard library:
+You need to add dependencies on kotlin-gradle-plugin and the Kotlin standard library:

 ``` groovy